 9. Not giving her enough support

 Letting her dance freely does not mean letting her dance alone without your support.
-An inexperienced man often sends a signal and then waits for the woman to follow, but fails to provide the support that she needs in her dancing.
+An inexperienced man often sends a signal and then waits for the woman to follow, but fails to provide her with the support that she needs in her dancing.
 In fact, such support is crucial because she is leaning on you.
-Withdrawing your support can cause her to lose balance and compromise her dance.
+Failure to provide her with the support may cause her to lose balance and compromise her dance.
 When she moves into you, you have to retreat without losing your support for her.
 When she moves away from you, you have to move with her to maintain your support for her.
 Otherwise she will feel falling away.

 10. Overlooking ancillary actions